Shraga Feivel Mendlowitz: Activities

-Reb Shraga Feivel joined forces with Chazan Yossele Rosenblatt in 1923, to produce Dos Yiddishe Licht, a short-lived English and Yiddish language weekly that included articles of comment and inspiration.
+Mendlowitz joined forces with Chazan Yossele Rosenblatt in 1923, to produce Dos Yiddishe Licht, a short-lived English and Yiddish language weekly that included articles of comment and inspiration.
 It eventually became a daily but was forced to discontinue publication in 1927, because of financial difficulties.
-In fact, Chazan Rosenblatt went on a year-long concert tour to pay back the monies owed to creditors.
+In fact, Rosenblatt went on a year-long concert tour to pay back the monies owed to creditors.

-The founding members of Yeshiva Torah Vodaas soon offered him the principalship of the institution.
-Originally starting off as an elementary school, Rabbi Shraga Feivel soon added the second Yeshiva high school in America.
+The founding members of Yeshiva Torah Vodaath soon offered him the principalship of the institution.
+Originally starting off as an elementary school, Mendlowitz soon added the second Yeshiva high school in America.
 (The first being the Talmudical Academy, associated with Yeshiva College, founded in 1916.)
-The yeshiva opened its mesivta in 1926 and then under Rabbi Mendlowitz' direction, another early development in America (but also in competition with Yeshiva College), a post-graduate program.
-Rabbi Mendlowitz first appointed Rabbi Gedalia Schorr to the faculty of the Yeshiva, later to become its principal and Rosh Yeshiva.
+The yeshiva opened its mesivta in 1926 and then under Mendlowitz's direction, another early development in America (but also in competition with Yeshiva College), a post-graduate program.
+Mendlowitz first appointed Rabbi Gedalia Schorr to the faculty of the Yeshiva, later to become its principal and Rosh Yeshiva.

 Despite his devotion to Torah Vodaath he assisted in the founding (both personally and financially) of several similar institutions, such as Mesivta Chaim Berlin (to which he relinquished a number of his top pupils), Telshe Cleveland and Beis Medrash Gevoha.
 All grew to occupy important places in 20th century American Orthodoxy.

 His work in Jewish education extended to several other organisations he founded.
 Aish Dos was a specialized institution that focused on teaching outreach skills, Torah U'mesora was a nationwide umbrella organization for Jewish day schools, and Beis Medrash Elyon was one of America's first post-graduate yeshivas (which also included a kollel).
 In 1931 he founded Camp Mesivta, the first yeshiva day camp.

-Mendelowitz renounced eating meat after the Holocaust, saying: "There has been enough killing in the world."
+Mendlowitz renounced eating meat after the Holocaust, saying: "There has been enough killing in the world."